zFlabmonsta/graduate_coding/README.md

 **Partly working code is more than acceptable** - we even give you the opportunity to provide us with a solution written entirely in [Pseudocode](https://en.wikipedia.org/wiki/Pseudocode), remember we are more interested in seeing how you think to solve problems than seeing the most elegant code out there :)

-### Use Git
+### Test Data

+You will find a `members-sample.json` file under the `/data` directory for you to play with.
+This correlates to the above example with three users and will make it much easier for you to test with.

+There is also a zip file containing a dataset of ~15000 users for you to test your code on to see how it performs with a larger data set.

+### Submitting your solution

+You may simply email us back your solution, or use Github to share your solution with us. **You will not gain any more or less points depending on which submission method you choose.**

+#### Option 1 - Email

+Email us back with a zip file containing your solution.
+Please be sure to include any notes as to your thinking, and instructions as to how to run the code.

+#### Option 2 - GIT

-Fork this repo into your own [GitHub](https://github.com/) account, if you do not already have one we recommend you sign up as it is a great resource to find resources that will help you on your journey regardless!
+Fork [this repo](https://github.com/deanbaker/graduate_coding) into your own [GitHub](https://github.com/) account, if you do not already have one we recommend you sign up as it is a great resource to find resources that will help you on your journey regardless!

 Once you have forked the repo, start writing your code in the `solution` directory found there.

-You will find a `members-sample.json` file under the `/data` directory for you to play with.
-There is also a zip file containing a dataset of ~15000 members for you to test your code on.

 ## Hints and tips